onkar-03/The-Ultimate-React/08. How React Works/Theory Notes.md

    - React has strict rules around how hooks should be used, especially that they must be called at the top level of a component.
 Calling a component directly can lead to violations of these rules, causing unexpected behavior or errors.

 In conclusion, always render components using JSX syntax (`<ComponentName />`).
 This ensures that React recognizes the component as an instance, correctly manages its state, and adheres to the rules of hooks.

+## How React Rendering Works - Part 1 (Overview)

+### Introduction

+- This part sets the foundation to understand how React renders applications behind the scenes.
+- The topic is extensive, so it's broken down into three parts.

+### Recap: Components and React Elements

+- **Components**: Building blocks in React applications.
+  - Can be used inside other components multiple times.
+  - React creates **component instances** for each usage.
+  - These instances hold state and props.
+- **JSX to React Elements**:
+  - When React calls a component instance, the JSX is converted into a series of `react.createElement` function calls.
+  - These function calls generate **React elements**.
+- **React Elements to DOM Elements**:
+  - Eventually, React elements are transformed into **DOM elements**.
+  - These DOM elements are displayed on the screen as part of the user interface.

+### Understanding the Rendering Process

+- The rendering process consists of four main stages:
+  1. **Render Triggered**
+  2. **Render Phase**
+  3. **Commit Phase**
+  4. **Browser Paint**

+#### The Render Process

+- **Triggering a Render**:

+  - A new render is triggered usually due to a state update.

+- **Render Phase**:
+  - React initiates the **render phase**.
+  - During this phase, React calls the component functions.
+  - Determines how the DOM should be updated based on the latest state changes.
+  - **Important**: This phase does not update the DOM itself.
+  - In React, "rendering" refers to this internal process, not directly producing visual changes.

+#### The Commit Phase

+- **Commit Phase**:
+  - React moves to the **commit phase** after determining necessary updates.
+  - This phase updates the DOM by:
+    - Placing new elements in the DOM.
+    - Updating or deleting existing elements.
+  - The commit phase aligns the DOM with the current state of the application.
+  - Traditionally corresponds to what we think of as "rendering."

+#### Final Browser Repaint

+- **Browser Repaint**:
+  - After the DOM is updated, the browser:
+    - Notices changes in the DOM.
+    - Repaints the screen.
+  - This repaint is what users perceive as the rendered interface.
+  - **Note**: This step is outside React's control.

+### Triggering a Render

+- Two primary ways a render can be triggered in a React application:

+  1. **Initial Render**:
+     - Occurs the very first time the application runs.
+  2. **Re-render**:
+     - Occurs when a state update happens in one or more component instances.

+- **Render Process Scope**:
+  - The render process is triggered for the entire application not just for one single component
+  - This doesn't mean that the entire DOM is updated
+  - In React rendering is about calling component functions and figuring out what needs to be changed in DOM later
+  - In practice it looks like React only renders the updated components but thats not how react works behind the scenes
+  - React looks at the entire tree when a render happens

+#### Scheduling a Render

+The re-rendering isn't triggered immediately after a State change happens, instead its scheduled for when the JS Engine has some free time with it

+- **Render Scheduling**:
+  - A render is not triggered immediately after a state update.
+  - It is **scheduled** to occur when the JavaScript engine has free time.
+  - This scheduling usually occurs within a few milliseconds and is not noticeable.
+- **Batching**:
+  - Multiple `setState` calls within the same function might be **batched** together.
+  - Batching optimizes the render process by reducing unnecessary renders.